ustaxcourt/ef-cms/temp_delete_me.md

 - Refactor maintenance mode to be handled by router + initSequence.
 No other sequence needs to branch because of it.
 - invalidate old refreshToken and idToken upon refresh.
 - Ensure idToken lasts longer than how often we are refreshing the idToken (REFRESH_INTERVAL)
+- We need to handle temporary password changes on login screen.
+This happens when cognito forces a password update.
 - cognito to V3